RunOnFlux/account-abstraction/aa-schnorr-multisig-sdk/README.md

 ### 8. Send the transaction
 To do so use `MultiSigAccountSigner`'s method `sendMultiSigTransaction()`.

-In this step signatures signed before by every signer are collected and combined within `SchnorrMultiSigTx` instance.
-This "summed-signature" is then sent and validate on-chain.
+In this step signatures (signed before by each signer) are collected and combined within the `SchnorrMultiSigTx` instance.
+This "summed-signature" is then sent and validated on-chain.
 If it's ok - transaction can be finished.
 ```
 const txHash = await multiSigAccountSigner.sendMultiSigTransaction(msTx)
 ```